derekprovance/budgeting-toolkit-cli/README.md

 # Firefly III CLI

-A command-line interface (CLI) for interacting with the Firefly III Personal Finance Manager API.
-This CLI allows you to perform various operations such as fetching accounts and creating transactions directly from your terminal.
+A opinionated command-line interface (CLI) for interacting with the Firefly III Personal Finance Manager API.
+This CLI allows you to perform various budget related operations.

 ## Features